WordPress/gutenberg/packages/components/src/navigator/navigator-button/README.md

 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

-The `NavigatorButton` component can be used to navigate to a screen and should be used in combination with the [`NavigatorProvider`](/packages/components/src/navigator/navigator-provider/README.md), the [`NavigatorScreen`](/packages/components/src/navigator/navigator-screen/README.md) and the [`NavigatorBackButton`](/packages/components/src/navigator/navigator-back-button/README.md) components (or the `useNavigator` hook).
+The `NavigatorButton` component can be used to navigate to a screen and should be used in combination with the [`NavigatorProvider`](/packages/components/src/navigator/navigator-provider/README.md), the [`NavigatorContainer`](/packages/components/src/navigator/navigator-container/README.md), the [`NavigatorScreen`](/packages/components/src/navigator/navigator-screen/README.md) and the [`NavigatorBackButton`](/packages/components/src/navigator/navigator-back-button/README.md) components (or the `useNavigator` hook).

 ## Usage